Mandala (political model): History

 Intersecting mandalas c.
 1360: from north to south: Lan Xang, Lanna, Sukhothai, Ayutthaya, Khmer and Champa.

+These dynamic systems could maintain a symbolic "centre of domination".
+The centre was often embodied by a ruler's court or sacred site.

-Historically, the main suzerain or overlord states were the Khmer Empire; Srivijaya of South Sumatra; the successive kingdoms of Mataram, Kediri, Singhasari and Majapahit of Java; the Ayutthaya Kingdom; Champa and early Đại Việt.
-China occupies a special place in that the others often in turn paid tribute to China, although in practice the obligations imposed on lesser kingdoms were minimal.
-The most notable tributary states were post-Angkor Cambodia, Lan Xang (succeeded by the Kingdom of Vientiane and Luang Prabang) and Lanna.
+Historically, the main suzerain (or overlord) states were the Khmer Empire; Srivijaya of South Sumatra; the successive kingdoms of Mataram, Kediri, Singhasari and Majapahit of Java; the Ayutthaya Kingdom; Champa and early Đại Việt.
+China occupies a special place in that its neighbours often in turn paid tribute to China, although in practice obligations imposed on lesser kingdoms were minimal.
+The most notable tributary states were post-Angkor Cambodia, Lan Xang (succeeded by the Kingdom of Vientiane and Luang Prabang), and Lanna.
 Cambodia in the 18th century was described by the Vietnamese emperor Gia Long as "an independent country that is slave of two" (Chandler p.
 119).
-The system was eventually ended by the arrival of the Europeans in the mid-19th century.
-Culturally, they introduced Western geographical practices, which assumed that every area was subject to one sovereign.
-Practically, the colonisation of French Indochina, Dutch East Indies, British Malaya and Burma brought pressure from the colonisers for fixed boundaries between their possessions.
-The tributary states were then divided between the European colonies and Siam, the latter of which exercised more centralised power over a smaller area.
+The system was ended by the arrival of the Europeans in the mid-19th century, who imposed the concept of an area being subject to only one sovereign.
+The colonisation of French Indochina, Dutch East Indies, British Malaya and Burma introduced fixed boundaries between their possessions.
+The original states were divided between the European colonies and Siam (which exercised more centralised power over a smaller area).

 The arrival of Islam to the archipelago saw the application of this system which is still continued in the formation of the government, such as the formation of the 18th century Negeri Sembilan coalition which focused on Seri Menanti as a centre flanked by four inner luak serambi and four outer districts.
 Another example is the post-Majapahit Islamic kingdoms in Java.

 The mandala model contrasts with modern centralized states, a distinction some scholars attribute partly to premodern Southeast Asia's lack of precise cartography, which later technologies and colonial practices emphasized.

 O. W. Wolters, who further developed the mandala concept, described the system as:

 The map of earlier Southeast Asia [...] was a patchwork of often overlapping mandalas.

 Historian Martin Stuart-Fox uses the term "mandala" extensively to describe the history of the Lao kingdom of Lan Xang as a structure of loosely held together mueang that disintegrated after Lan Xang's conquest by Thailand starting in the 18th century.

 Thai historian Sunait Chutintaranond made an important contribution to study of the mandala in Southeast Asian history by demonstrating that "three assumptions responsible for the view that Ayudhya was a strong centralized state" did not hold and that "in Ayudhya the hegemony of provincial governors was never successfully eliminated."